 Ikea now has an app that allows users to experience an immersive virtual tour and test furniture available in their stores in desirable spaces.
 This contributes significantly to buying decisions as consumers get a feel of how the furniture would look in their apartments even before buying them.

-There is an immense potential for the futuristic usage of immersive virtual reality with developed telepresence and enhanced usability in the retail industry.
+There is immense potential for the futuristic usage of immersive virtual reality with developed telepresence and enhanced usability in the retail industry.
 The next generation of online shopping will rely quite heavily on virtual reality.
 Market research, virtual reality training, and grocery store modifications are a few retail domains where virtual reality technology will be necessary.

 Tags: AR, retail, Virtual Reality